 - Rendering software written for a specific project accessible for the remote sensing community, e.g. in the framework of the STEREO toolbox;

-- Dedicated research needed for BELSPO or to support a specific remote sensing field.
+- Small dedicated research needed for BELSPO or to support the use of Earth observation in a specific research area where Earth observation is not or hardly used a specific remote sensing field;

 The programme pays solely for the scientific partner(s).
 The proposal must be submitted by the non-research partner who should also coordinate the project.